 Hello my name is Terry and I have younger-onset Alzheimer’s disease

-For International Women's Day a number of years ago, the Dementia Alliance International (DAI) charity shared Theresa's story as they were inspired by IWD 2020's #EachforEqual theme because their own vision is for a world where all people are valued and included.
+For International Women's Day a number of years ago, the Dementia Alliance International (DAI) charity shared Theresa's story to support the IWD theme for that year, Each For Equal, because their own vision is for a world where all people are valued and included.
 Someone in the global IWD community who supports the charity was very moved by Terry's story and asked us to help make more women aware and understanding of younger-onset Alzheimer's.

 We applaud Theresa and celebrate her as a woman living with dementia who challenges stereotypes, broadens perceptions and has worked for much of her life to improve situations and enable all people equally.

 "When I got my diagnosis, I felt disbelief.
 I thought it couldn’t be true [...]
 I didn’t really understand that there was such a thing as younger-onset Alzheimer’s," Theresa shares in the article.

 Alzheimer disease is a type of dementia.
 Alzheimer disease causes brain damage for years before the onset of visible symptoms.
 The condition causes abnormal deposits of protein to create plaques within the brain and his causes cell connections to break, and the cells slowly die.
 As such, it is a progressive disease of the brain that slowly causes impairment in memory and cognitive function.
 It can both lead to impaired communication, impaired memory, and improved cognitive function and problem-solving capacity.
 Learn more about Dementia and Alzheimer disease here.